muhammetselimfe/DevOps-Engineer-Task/Readme.md

         ```

 #### Add your user to the `docker` group.
-appending the currently logged-in user to the docker group.
-This is commonly used when you want a user to be able to interact with the Docker daemon without needing to use sudo for every Docker command
+Append the your user to the docker group to be able to interact with the Docker daemon without needing to use sudo for every Docker command

    ```console
    sudo usermod -aG docker $USER